emachnic/working_man/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+"THE BEER-WARE LICENSE" (Revision 42):

+[emachnic@broadmac.net][1] wrote this file.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

+**Evan B. Machnic**

+[1]: mailto:emachnic@broadmac.net